Size-stochastic Knapsack Online Contention Resolution Schemes: Analysis for the Hard Constraint Setting

 \subsection{Impossibility}

-We show that no algorithm can accept each arriving item with a probability greater than $3/7$.
-The fact implies that our problem belongs to an essentially different class from problems such as the MP~\cite{A14,AHL12} or the GMP~\cite{AHL13}, which are derived from the prophet inequality~\cite{KS78} and have impossibility bounded by $1/2$.
+We demonstrate that no algorithm can accept every arriving item with a probability greater than $3/7$.
+The fact implies that our problem belongs to an essentially different class from the MP with $k=1$ (i.e., the prophet inequality).
+Indeed, for the MP with $k=1$, we can ensure the acceptance probability of $1/2$.

-\begin{thm} For any positive real $\epsilon$, there exists an instance of the hard constraint KOCRS where no algorithm has the acceptance probability of at least $3/7+\epsilon$.
-This impossibility holds even when item sizes are restricted to $1$ or a sufficiently small positive constant. \end{thm} \begin{proof} Let $\delta$ be a sufficiently small positive real.
-We show this upper bound by the following instance, which consists of four items: \begin{itemize} \item the size of the first item $S_1$ is $\delta^2$ with probability $1$, \item the sizes of the second and the third items $S_2$ and $S_3$ are $1$ with probability $1/2-\delta$ and $\delta^2$ with probability $1/2+\delta$, and \item the size of the last item $S_4$ is $\delta^2$ with probability $1$. \end{itemize} Note that the total expected size of the items is
+\begin{thm} For any positive real $\delta$, there exists an instance of the hard constraint KOCRS problem where no algorithm has the acceptance probability of at least $3/7+\delta$.
+This impossibility holds even when item sizes are restricted to $1$ or a sufficiently small positive constant. \end{thm} \begin{proof} Let $\epsilon$ be a sufficiently small positive real.
+We will show that no algorithm has the acceptance probability of at least $3/7$ for the following instance with four items as $\epsilon$ approaches $0$: \begin{itemize} \item the size of the first item $S_1$ is $\epsilon$ with probability $1$, \item the sizes of the second and the third items $S_2$ and $S_3$ are $1$ with probability $1/2-\sqrt{\epsilon}$ and $\epsilon$ with probability $1/2+\sqrt{\epsilon}$, and \item the size of the last item $S_4$ is $\epsilon$ with probability $1$. \end{itemize} Note that the total expected size of the items is

-where the inequality holds if $\delta<1/2$.
-We will investigate the existence of an algorithm that accepts each item with a probability of at least $\gamma$.
-To this end, it suffices to consider the existence of an algorithm that accepts any item with exactly a probability of $\gamma$.
-Since this algorithm accepts the first item with probability $\gamma$, the size of the item inside the knapsack after processing the first item becomes $\delta^2$ with probability $\gamma$, and $0$ with probability $1-\gamma$.